-Reason this is a translation issue: If the words "go" and "come" or "take" and "bring" are not translated in the way that is natural in your language, your readers may be confused about which direction people are moving in.
+Different languages have different ways of talking about motion.
+The biblical languages or your source language may use the words "go" and "come" or "take" and "bring" differently than your language uses them.
+If these words are not translated in the way that is natural in your language, your readers may be confused about which direction people are moving.

-Yahweh said to Noah, "Come, you and all your household, into the ark (Genesis 7:1 ULB)
+Yahweh said to Noah, "Come, you and all your household, into the ark" (Genesis 7:1 ULT)